Captioned Media FAQs for Instructors

 What if the media I plan to use is from YouTube?

-Submit YouTube media and request captioning through AIM
+Submit YouTube media through DSP's Captioned Media Portal

 If the material is on YouTube, you should check to see if it’s appropriately captioned.
-If it is not properly captioned, you may submit the media and your captioning request through AIM.
+If it is not properly captioned, you may submit the media and your captioning request through DSP's Captioned Media Portal.

 *A warning about YouTube videos: Often YouTube videos show the “CC” symbol indicating they are captioned.
 However, if you click on the “CC” symbol and it says “English (Auto Generated),” these captions are produced using voice recognition software and fall below the Americans with Disabilities Act (ADA) and UC Berkeley quality standards.
 When used in the classroom, auto-generated captions may limit accessibility for the student with hearing loss.